 Osaka

-Tennoji – With a park, a zoo, and an art gallery, there’s a lot to do in Tennoji.
-It has a lot of open spots and places to sit.
-A perfect place to practice your flashcards and people watch when you need a distraction.
+Tennoji — Boasting a park, a zoo, and an art gallery, there’s a lot to do in Tennoji.
+With a bounty of open spots and places to sit, it’s the perfect place to practice your flashcards and people watch when you need a distraction.

 Fukuoka

-Momochi Seaside Park – This might seem a bit of an odd choice but this beautiful beach in Fukuoka is often surprisingly quiet.
-With the soft sand underfoot and the sea lapping against the shore, why not take a blanket down there and study at the seaside for the day.
+Momochi Seaside Park — This might seem like a bit of an odd choice, but this beautiful beach in Fukuoka is often surprisingly quiet.
+With the soft touch of sand underfoot and the sea lapping against the shore, why not take a blanket down there and study at the seaside for the day?